-AgriFutures Australia is a new beginning for the Rural Industries Research and Development Corporation (RIRDC).
-We are an organisation that proudly focuses on the future of Australian agriculture.
+AgriFutures Australia (formerly known as Rural Industries Research and Development Corporation (RIRDC) are an organisation that proudly focuses on the future of Australian agriculture.
 We live and work in the regions and represent the interests and aspirations of farmers and rural communities.

 Australian Institute of Health & Safety